PandaDoc/pandadoc-api-python-client/docs/DocumentsApi.md

     watermark_font_size = 12  # int | Font size of the watermark. (optional)
     watermark_opacity = 0.5  # float | In range 0.0-1.0 (optional)
     watermark_text = "John Doe inc."  # str | Specify watermark text. (optional)
+    separate_files = True  # bool | Set as `true` if you want to receive a zip file with all documents in separate when document transaction contains more than 1. (optional)

     # example passing only required values which don't have defaults set
     try: